 The Porter Hayden Company was a insulation manufacturing company based out of Baltimore, Maryland.
-For numerous years, the company created asbestos-related products that left a multitude of people with life-threatening diseases.
-As mesothelioma lawsuits and other asbestos-related claims began pouring in, Porter Hayden eventually went out of business after filing for bankruptcy protection to help cover the escalating asbestos cases.
+For many years, the company created asbestos-related products that left people with life-threatening diseases, such as malignant mesothelioma.

 With more than $30 billion currently set aside in trust funds, you may qualify for substantial compensation if you’ve been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Founded in 1966, Porter Hayden started after a merger between Reid Hayden Inc. and H.W.
 Porter & Co.
 Inc. When the companies combined, they manufactured, sold, and installed insulation in industrial and commercial business throughout the numerous decades.

 According to a memorandum provided by the Porter Hayden Asbestos Trust Fund, the company primarily did business with:

 - Low-rise apartment buildings